Antonio Peña: Death and legacy

 Peña died on October 5, 2006, due to a massive heart attack.
 In the days following Peña's death several wrestling promotions in Japan that AAA had worked with over the years paid tribute to the promoter.
 Peña's death left a void in AAA, he had always been the man in charge and always had the final word.
-In the years up to his death, Peña had brought in his brother-in-law Joaquin Roldan and Roldan's son Dorian Roldan and taught them the business of running a wrestling promotion.
+In the years up to his death, Peña had brought in his brother-in-law Joaquin Roldan and Roldan's son Dorian Roldan and taught them the business of running a wrestling promotion with the later becoming the CEO.
+His sister and Dorian's mother Marisela Peña also has helped shape what AAA is today since its inception and now is the president.

 AAA holds a tribute show to Antonio Peña each year around the anniversary of his death.
 From 2009 onwards the annual event has been known as Héroes Inmortales ("Immortal Heroes").
 As part of Héroes Inmortales, AAA holds the Copa Antonio Peña, a tournament in honor of Peña.

 In April 2025, AAA was acquired by American professional wrestling promotion WWE with the backing of Mexican entertainment company Fillip, marking the first time in 33 years that AAA wouldn't be owned by members of the Peña–Roldán family and Televisa.